Tax-Free Savings Account (TFSA)

 What is a TFSA?

-Like the RRSP, the TFSA is a registered account developed to help Canadians save.
-While TFSAs can be used to save for and during retirement, the rules are different, making TFSAs useful for short-term savings goals such as family vacations, and for longer-term goals such as purchasing a new car or home renovations.
+Like the RRSP, the TFSA is a registered account designed to help Canadians invest for the future.
+While TFSAs are very useful for building wealth towards retirement, the rules for these accounts are different than those for RRSPs.
+These differences can make TFSAs very useful for short- and long-term spending goals such as family vacations, purchasing a new car or home renovations.

 How it works

 Contributions – Canadians 18 and older can contribute annually to their TFSA.
-The contribution limit is set annually and is $5,500 for 2016 and is subject to increase periodically based on inflation and rounded to the nearest $500.
+The contribution limit is set annually and is $5,500 for 2017.
+The limit increases periodically, based on inflation and rounded to the nearest $500.
 Unlike RRSP contributions, TFSA contributions are not deductible for income tax purposes.
-But any investment income earned on those contributions is free of tax.
-Unused contribution amounts can be carried forward to future years and prior-year unused contributions may still be used.
+But any investment income earned within a TFSA is tax free.
+As with RRSPs, unused contribution amounts can be carried forward to future years.

-Withdrawals – You can withdraw any amount from a TFSA at any time and for any purpose without paying tax.
-You can also put that money back into your TFSA, although you must wait until the next calendar year.
+Withdrawals – You can withdraw any amount from a TFSA at any time without paying tax.
+You can also put that money back into your TFSA, although you must wait until the next calendar year to avoid penalties.

-Each of the account types below has a role to play in helping you meet your short- and long-term financial needs.
+Each of the account types below has a role to play in helping you meet your short- and long-term financial goals.
 Which one you choose depends on your circumstances.

 |What is the account for?||General savings, retirement savings, home purchase, continuing education||Retirement savings, home purchase, continuing education||General savings|